-The County is attempting to meet the objectives of the CREP program through the acquisition of 4,875 acres of Rural Legacy Conservation Easements as this program compliments CREP.
-While CREP may not be the preferred vehicle by which riparian buffers are established and protected, the objectives of CREP are met through the Rural Legacy conservation easement provisions.
-Through FY2011, over 20 miles of buffers are permanently protected under the RLP program.
+Through June 2011, a total of 51 farms covering 1,909 acres were under CREP contracts.
+The County is attempting to meet the objectives of the CREP program through the acquisition of 4,875 acres of Rural Legacy Conservation Easements as this program complements CREP and draws from the same source of funds.
+Through FY2011, over 20 miles of buffers have been permanently protected under the RLP program.